in ,

 Relative risk reduction in the incidence of diabetes in patients treated with orlistat vs placebo

-The reduction in the incidence of diabetes was presumed to be due to the weight loss rather than a direct effect of Orlistat on blood glucose, insulin secretion, or insulin resistance.
+The reduction in the incidence of diabetes was presumed to be due to weight loss rather than a direct effect of Orlistat on blood glucose, insulin secretion, or insulin resistance.

 However, Orlistat does reduce the absorption of dietary fats and that might have some effect on the glycemic profile of patients.